atweiden/pacstrapit/README.md

 **Notes**:

-- None of the below notes materially affect daily usage of this setup
+*None of the below materially affects daily usage*

 - You should manually set the network interface in `~/.conkyrc` because `wlan0` will likely not be your correct wireless interface.
 I think systemd sets the wireless interface randomly.
 Check `iwconfig`